jonathondawes/Auto-XP/README.md

 - Uses the built-in encounter analysis to determine XP values
 - Distributes XP based on the encounter's award value

-### D&D 5E
-- Calculates XP based on defeated NPCs
-- Sums up the XP values of all defeated enemies
-- Distributes the total XP among player characters

 ## Installation